 Precious metals are not investments but speculation

-You would thing there is almost nothing safer than gold or silver right?
+You would think there is almost nothing safer than gold or silver right?
 Think again, if the price is $1,500 dollars an oz and it goes down to $500, and it could, you lost most of your money.
 I do not invest in metals.
 Why?
 They are not productive assets.
-Let me explain, if you buy a share of stock you are participating in a dynamic company’s growth.
+Let me explain if you buy a share of stock you are participating in a dynamic company’s growth.
 This company can expand and create.
-If you buy gold or silver you own a non productive asset.
+If you buy gold or silver you own a nonproductive asset.

 If you could invest in a farm that is producing something or raw land in a forest in upstate New York what would you invest in?
-The only way you can make money on a non producing asset is if demand increases and the price go up.
-This to be is price speculation not an investment of capital with expected return.
+The only way you can make money on a nonproducing asset is if demand increases and the price go up.
+This to be is price speculation not an investment of capital with the expected return.

-It is zero sum investing because for every winner there is a loser.
+It is zero-sum investing because for every winner there is a loser.
 Actually worse because of transaction costs.
 Precious metals have no dividends or growth.
-It is simply supply and demand and price, a mathematical equation, a coin toss.
+It is simple supply and demand and price, a mathematical equation, a coin toss.

 My alternative to buying bars of gold or silver coins

-In the stock market in the long-run there are always more winners than losers.
-I prefer that game to zero sum investing.
+In the stock market in the long-run, there are always more winners than losers.
+I prefer that game to zero-sum investing.
 If you want to buy silver or gold it is better to buy shares in a mining and mineral company.
 Natural resource companies are often somewhere in politically stable Canada are better than South Africa.
-If the demand for precious metals increase, the stock price will increase in tandem.
+If the demand for precious metals increases, the stock price will increase in tandem.
 Mining companies actively manage risk and hedge price changes.
 It is a more conservative way to apply your equity capital.
 They take the nuggets out of the ground, but also explore new sources.

 Gold vs. silver – a comparison of natural value and price